clarefmccann/clarefmccann.github.io/content/research/in-progress/index.md

 > *Summary*. conducting focus groups to understand further how adolescents feel about puberty and what they want to know. we will also use the data collected to inform more inclusive measures of puberty.

-### Puberty Perception Measure</br>
+### Gender Neutral Puberty Perception Measure</br>
 > *Role*. first-author / co-creator

 > *Co-creators*. jennifer a. silvers, elizabeth a. shirtcliff, jennifer h. pfeifer

 > *Status*.</br>
----> under IRB review. </br>
----> will be piloted in the [tag study](https://uodsnlab.com/our-research/project-one-ry55p) </br>
+---> will be collected in the [tag study](https://uodsnlab.com/our-research/project-one-ry55p) </br>
----> will be implemented in a larger college-aged sample to link perceptions of puberty to later life outcomes and early life experience.
+---> active data collection in a larger college-aged sample to link perceptions of puberty to later life outcomes and early life experience.

 > *Summary*. created a measure to assess perceptions of puberty to derive a more social measure of pubertal development, focusing on the appraisal component. will work towards the proof of concept.